Colombia country brief

 In recent decades, Colombia has enjoyed constitutional and institutional stability based on the strict separation of powers between the executive, the legislature and the judiciary, and the relatively weak influence of the military in government affairs.

 Recent political developments

-President Juan Manuel Santos, of the conservative-liberal Social Party of National Unity (UP), has generally enjoyed widespread approval since his election in June 2010 for his handling of the economy, international relations and the fight against corruption and insurgency.
-While President Santos has maintained his predecessor’s (Álvaro Uribe) tough stance on security and strong ties with the United States, he has also focused on an agenda of social and economic reform.
-Negotiations for an end to the 50 year conflict with the Revolutionary Armed Forces of Colombia (FARC) have been the key domestic agenda in the second half of the government’s term.
-The next presidential elections will be held in May 2014.
-President Santos is standing for re-election and is favoured to win, although is expected to face strong competition from Bogotá Mayor Enrique Peñalosa and Óscar Ivan Zuluaga, a former mayor and minister of finance who is backed by former president Uribe.A key foreign policy priority is the diversification of the country’s trade and investment links, both within the region and towards the Asia Pacific and Europe.
-President Santos continues efforts to improve Colombia’s international engagement and image abroad, such as through commencing accession to the OECD, cooperation with NATO, pro-tempore presidency of the Pacific Alliance and hosting the 2013 World Games.
+President Juan Manuel Santos, of the conservative-liberal Social Party of National Unity (UP), won re-election in a closely fought run-off ballot in June 2014.
+Santos had based his campaign on a negotiated end to insurgency by the Revolutionary Armed Forces of Colombia (FARC) terrorist group, and was challenged by hardliner and former cabinet member Óscar Ivan Zuluaga (also a protégé of Santos's predecessor – and former ally – President Álvaro Uribe).
+Santos had generally enjoyed widespread approval since his election in June 2010 for his handling of the economy, international relations and the fight against corruption and insurgency.
+While maintaining Uribe's tough stance on security and strong ties with the United States, he had also emphasised an agenda of social and economic reform.
+Negotiations for an end to the 50-year conflict with the FARC were the key domestic agenda in the second half of the government's term and are likely to continue to be a major focus of Santos's new term.
+Santos's foreign policy priorities haveincluded the diversification of the country's trade and investment links, both within the region and towards the Asia Pacific and Europe.
+President Santos continues efforts to improve Colombia's international engagement and image abroad, such as through commencing accession to the OECD, cooperation with NATO and pro tempore presidency of the Pacific Alliance, which it handed to Mexico in June 2014.

 Political history—guerrilla warfare and the peace process